pygame/pygame/docs/reST/ref/math.rst

       | :sg:`clamp_magnitude(max_length) -> Vector2`
       | :sg:`clamp_magnitude(min_length, max_length) -> Vector2`

+      **PLEASE NOTE:** This method is considered experimental for now and is subject to potential changes in future versions.

       Returns a new copy of a vector with the magnitude clamped between ``max_length`` and ``min_length``.
 If only one argument is passed, it is taken to be the ``max_length``